Biconed graphs, weighted forests, and h-vectors of matroid complexes: A multicomplex of 2-weighted forests

-In this section, we show that the collection $\F(\GG)$ of $2$-edge-rooted forest gives the pure multicomplex we want.
-It will be convenient to think of elements of $\F(\GG)$ as monomials.
-For this we associate a variable to each edge of $\GG$ and construct a monomial from a multiset $\Fm$ of $\F(\GG)$ by simply multiplying all the elements in that multiset.
-For example the multiset $\{c,c,c,e,f\}$ is labeled $c^3ef$ (see Figure $3A$).
-Via this correspondence, we will abuse notation and use $\Fm$ to denote the a monomial constructed this way, and also $\F(\GG)$ to denote the collection of such monomials.
-Our plan is to prove that $\F(\GG)$ is a pure multicomplex and the resulting pure O-sequence is the $h$-vector of $\G$.
+In this section, we show that the collection $\F(\GG)$ of $2$-weighted forests associated to a biconed graph $\G$ provides a pure multicomplex that encodes the $h$-vector of $\G$.
+In this context, it will be convenient to think of elements of $\F(\GG)$ as monomials.
+For this, we associate a variable to each edge of $\GG$ and construct a monomial from a weighed set $(F, \omega)$ with $F \subset \F(\GG)$ by simply raising all elements to the corresponding weighting.
+For example the weighted set $\{c,e,f\}$ with $\omega(e) = \omega(f) = 1$ and $\omega(c) = 3$ is labeled $c^3ef$ (see Figure \ref{fig:monomialc3ef}).
+Via this correspondence, we will refer to the \emph{degree} of an element of $\F(\GG)$, by which we mean the degree of the corresponding monomial.
+Under this viewpoint, we prove that $\F(\GG)$ is a pure multicomplex and the resulting pure ${\mathcal O}$-sequence is the $h$-vector of $\G$.
+The first step is to show how the degree of a monomial encodes passivity of the underlying spanning tree.

-\begin{example} Let G be $K_4$ with the vertices partitioned by $A = \{1,2\}$, $B = \ol{A} = \{\ol{1},\ol{2}\}$, and $E(G) = \{a,b,c,d,e,f\}$.
-We can convert the 2-edge-rooted forests into multisets (equivalently viewed as monomials) as shown.
-The 2-edge-rooted forest in Fig. $3$C shows the result of removing an edge from Fig. $3$B. \end{example}
+\begin{example} Let $G$ be $K_4$ with the vertices partitioned by $A = \{1,2\}$, $B = \ol{A} = \{\ol{1},\ol{2}\}$, and $E(G) = \{a,b,c,d,e,f\}$.
+The 2-weighted forest in Figure \ref{fig:monomiala2df2} can be thought of as the monomial $a^2df^2$.
+In Figure \ref{fig:monomialaf2} we have the monomial $af^2$, obtained by removing an edge and lowering the weight of another edge from Figure \ref{fig:monomiala2df2}.
+Note that this results in a monomial that divides the original. \end{example}